Admission to Honours

 - How to write up a case study; amongst many others.

-- to develop critical engagement with writing as a process through reading the writing of others and thinking about how to solve writing-related problems.
+- to develop a critical engagement with writing as a process

 The Department of Anthropology strongly recommends that, if you have not already done so, you acquire a style manual (or access an on-line versionl) as a guide to all those interesting questions like: Should footnote markers come before or after punctuation marks?
 Should I spell out numbers or give them in numeral form?
 When should a word be capitalised?
 Etc etc.The International benchmark reference is the Chicago Manual of Style.
 The Australian Government Style Manual: For Authors, Editors and Printers is also a good guide.
 Remember that whatever guide you choose consistency of usage and practice throughout a document is a fundamental principle.